Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 needing network connectivity.

-### Punchdown Blocks
+### Punch-down Blocks

-Punchdown blocks are a type of electrical connection used in telephony or to bring Ethernet cables to user's desks.
+Punch-down blocks are a type of electrical connection used in telephony or to bring Ethernet cables to user's desks.

-A RJ45 cable goes from the desk to the punchdown block in the closet, where individual 8 wires are punched down individually to the block.
+A RJ45 cable goes from the desk to the punch-down block in the closet, where individual 8 wires are punched down individually to the block.
 On the other side of the block, another cable brings it to the desired switch.
-This makes it much easier to setup, as only the part from the block to the switch needs to be updated when the user changes desk.
+This makes it much easier to set up, as only the part from the block to the switch needs to be updated when the user changes desk.

-The main punchdown block types are :
+The main punch-down block types are :
 - **66 block** : old analog phone
 - **110 block** : voice and data traffic, in data centers and network wiring closets
 - **Krone block** : european alternative to the 110 block